Kathy Boudin: In popular culture

 Boudin was a model for the title role in David Mamet's play The Anarchist (2012).
 She also was a model for Willy Holtzman's Off-Broadway play Something You Did (2008).
 Boudin was an inspiration for the character Merry in Philip Roth's American Pastoral.

 Death

-On May 1, 2022, Boudin died in New York City at the age of 78, a day after returning from a visit to San Francisco.
+On May 1, 2022, Boudin died in New York City at the age of 78.
 According to her son Chesa Boudin, who was serving as District Attorney of San Francisco, Boudin had been battling cancer for seven years.